cullophid/barely-functional/README.md

 ```

 ### test :: RegExp -> String -> Boolean
-returns if the RegExp matches the string
+Returns if the RegExp matches the string.

 ```js
 _.test(/\d/, 'I have 3 Apples')